Black Fell (Lake District): Topography

-South of Black Fell is Tarn Hows, a picturesque work of landscape design initiated by James Marshall in the 1860s.
+South-west of Black Fell is Tarn Hows, a picturesque work of landscape design initiated by James Marshall in the 1860s.
 This is one of the most popular destinations in the Lake District, the mixture of water, rock and arboretum being finely contrived.
 Now owned by the National Trust, the motor traffic is so great that a one-way system had to be initiated as early as the 1960s.
 Tarn Hows is maintained by a dam at the south west corner and circumnavigated by a broad, level path, providing access to all.
 Few of the millions of visitors stray onto the slopes of Black Fell, or even know the name of the hill which provides the backdrop to so many photographs.

 The whole fell was once owned by the Marshall family of Monk Coniston, before passing via a Mrs Heelis (better known as Beatrix Potter) to the National Trust, by whom it is held in perpetuity for the nation.

 Although the lower slopes are wooded (except in the west), the top of the fell is open to the sky.
-In addition to the summit outcrop, somewhat optimistically titled Black Crag on maps, there are other tops at Great Cobble and Stephen How to the north, and Arnside and Tover Intakes to the south.
+In addition to the summit outcrop, somewhat optimistically titled Black Crag on maps, there are other tops at Great Cobble and Stephen How to the north, and Arnside and Torver Intakes to the south.
 A further feature on the southern flank of the fell is Iron Keld Plantation, through which the main access path to the summit climbs.
 There are some steeper areas, particularly at Pull Scar on the eastern side.

 Geology

-The fell is composed of the dacitic lapilli-tuff of the Lincomb Tarns Formation.
+The fell is composed of the dacitic lapilli tuff of the Lincomb Tarns Formation.
 Immediately to the east is the Brathay Fault, beyond which are sedimentary rocks of the Windermere Group.